MOST VALUABLE UNGRADED BASEBALL CARDS

 Sandy Koufax – Topps (1955): Considered one of the most dominant pitchers ever, Koufax rookie cards remain a mainstay in collections.
 Exceptional ungraded examples with clean surfaces and good centering are worth $15,000+ in today’s market.

-Read also: WHEN TO BUY BASEBALL CARDS
+Read also: CAN YOU SCAN BASEBALL CARDS FOR VALUE

 Jackie Robinson – Bowman (1948): As the barrier-breaking icon who integrated Major League Baseball, Robinson’s rookie holds historical significance.
 Near-mint ungraded copies sell for close to five figures consistently despite plentiful production estimates for the set.